Swedish Rite: Structure

-St. John's, St. Andrews and Chapter work are done in different rooms or buildings.
-While many towns have a St. John's (Craft) Lodge, fewer have a St. Andrews Lodge.
+St. John's, St. Andrew's and Chapter work are done in different rooms or buildings.
+While many towns have a St. John's (Craft) Lodge, fewer have a St. Andrew's Lodge.
 There is only one Chapter per masonic district.

 In Denmark, Norway and Germany a mason will retain his craft lodge-membership while advancing through the St. Andrew's and Chapter degrees, and pay dues to all.
-In Denmark, dues are collected by the Danish Order of Freemasons and distributed to the relevant St. John's, St. Andrews and Chapter-organisations.
+In Denmark, dues are collected by the Danish Order of Freemasons and distributed to the relevant St. John's, St. Andrew's and Chapter-organisations.

 In Sweden, Finland, and Iceland a mason will not retain his craft lodge-membership, when he advances to the IV–V.-degree, or his St. Andrew's Lodge-membership, when he advances to the VII.-degree.
 Also, dues are paid only to the lodge of which the mason is presently a member.
 Because of the sometimes large distance between one's home and the closest St. Andrew's Lodge, travel outlays can be excessive.
 To remedy this, Square-and-Compasses Clubs or Friendship Clubs were created in small towns so that St. Andrew's or Chapter Freemasons can socialise without travelling inordinate distances; in Denmark these are called Instruction Lodges.
 Friendship Clubs cannot confer degrees, except by dispensation from Grand Lodge.

 Swedish freemasons can in rare cases be awarded with the Order of Charles XIII.
 This is a Royal order of chivalry, equivalent to a knighthood and given only to Knights and Commanders of the Red Cross at the King's pleasure; its members may not number more than thirty-three, and three of them must be ecclesiastics of the established Lutheran Church.
 Although it is jokingly termed the 'twelfth degree', the Order of Charles XIII is in no way a part of the official Swedish Rite, and is not classed as a masonic degree.

-The Masonic ring is given in the eighth degree, and consists of the customary red St. Georges's Cross and has the Masonic initials I.D.S which stands for In Dominus Spees.
+The Masonic ring is given in the eighth degree, and consists of the customary red St. George's Cross and has the Masonic initials I.D.S which stands for In Dominus Spees.
 It is worn on the middle finger of the right hand.
 A Knight of the West is also made to design his own coat of arms, taking the traditional European rules of heraldry into account.
 The resulting coat-of-arms hangs in his Provincial Grand Lodge.

 The tenth degree is the highest ordinarily attainable; it can be received after roughly twenty-one years of regular attendance and good proficiency in the ritual, but the time between the degrees may be shorter if the member is active and accepts different offices in his lodges.